tweedegolf/storage-abstraction/README.md

 Let's call these classes the functional classes because they actually define the functionality of the API methods.
 The wrapper creates an instance of one of these functional classes based on the provided config object and then forwards every API call to this instance.

 This is possible because both the wrapper and the functional classes implement the interface `IStorage`.
 This interface declares all API methods listed above except for the last one, `switchStorage`; this method is implemented in the `Storage` class.
-The wrapper itself has hardly any functionality apart from `switchStorage`; it is called by the constructor as well.
+The wrapper itself has hardly any functionality apart from `switchStorage` which is called by the constructor as well.

 The functional classes all extend the class `AbstractStorage`, as you would have guessed this is an abstract class that cannot be instantiated.
 Its purpose is to implement functionality that can be used across all derived classes; it implements some generic functionality that is used by `addFileFromBuffer` and `addFileFromPath`.
 For the rest it contains stub methods that need to be overruled or extended by the functional subclasses.